Medicaid expansion in Missouri

-On the other end of the spectrum, lawmakers in Missouri also considered SB948, which would have required some of the people who are already eligible for MO HealthNet to work (or participate in community service, job training, etc.) at least 80 hours per month in order to retain eligibility.
+On the other end of the spectrum, lawmakers also considered SB948, which would have required some of the people who are already eligible for Missouri Medicaid to work (or participate in community service, job training, etc.) at least 80 hours per month in order to retain eligibility.
 This bill also stalled in committee.
-But if it had passed, most MO HealthNet members would have been exempt, as most are already disabled, children, elderly, or pregnant (before Medicaid expansion takes effect, low income alone does not make a person eligible for Medicaid in Missouri).
+If it had passed, most Missouri Medicaid enrollees would have been exempt, as most are disabled, children, elderly, or pregnant (before Medicaid expansion takes effect, low income alone does not make a person eligible for Medicaid in Missouri).

 The 2017 legislative session: dueling bills sought to expand Medicaid or convert it to a block grant